-Eric Sklar, of St. Helena, California, was appointed to the Commission in June 2015 and reappointed in January 2017.
+Eric Sklar, of St. Helena, California, was appointed to the Commission in June 2015, and reappointed in January 2017 and in March 2023.
 A Napa Valley vineyard owner, entrepreneur and former public official, Eric Sklar and his family have been growing grapes in Napa Valley for nearly 40 years.

-Eric received a Bachelor of Arts degree in Political Science at the University of California at Berkeley in 1984, a Diploma in Business Studies at the London School of Economics in 1986, and a Master of Business Administration at Georgetown University in Washington, D.C., in 1997.
-Eric is a sailor and hunter and loves backpacking the trails of California.
+Eric received a Bachelor of Arts degree in Political Science at the University of California at Berkeley in 1984, a Diploma in Business Studies at the London School of Economics in 1986, and a Master of Business Administration at Georgetown University in Washington, DC in 1997.
+Eric is a sailor, hunter and loves backpacking the trails of California.

-Jacque Hostler-Carmesin, of McKinleyville, was appointed to the Commission on June 4, 2013.
+Jacque Hostler-Carmesin, of McKinleyville, California, was appointed to the Commission on June 4, 2013, and reappointed in March 2021.
 Hostler-Carmesin has been chief executive officer at Cher Ae Heights Indian Community of the Trinidad Rancheria since 2010 and was director of transportation and land-use planning from 2007 to 2009.
 She was roads director at the Hoopa Tribal Roads Department from 2003 to 2007.
 Hostler-Carmesin served in multiple positions at the Redwood Empire Aggregates Inc. from 1990 to 2002, including payroll administrator and contract administrator.

 Jacque was appointed to the National Ocean Council Governance Coordinating Committee by President Barack Obama in 2011 as one of three tribal representatives for the United States.
 She has been the primary California representative to the National Tribal Transportation Program since 2005 and vice chair since 2010.
 She has been a member of the CalTrans Native American Advisory Committee since 2006.

 Her term on the Commission expires January 15, 2025.